albertattard/java-boot-camp/02 - Data Types.md

 ### Enums in Java can have state

 Can we add the cards' icons to the enum?
-Consider the following example?
+Consider the following example.

 ```java
 package demo;